ajs123/KBikeBLE/HOWTO.md

   The name, `display` in this example, is the name used to refer to the display elsewhere in the code.
 Many of the U8G2 examples use `u8g2` here.
 Later, when you copy the constructor line to globals.h in the KBikeBLE code, you'll use `display`.

   Finally, notice the `U8G2_R1` in the example above.
-The `R1` specifies portrait (128 pixels vertical, 64 horizontal) orientation.
+The `R1` specifies portrait (128 pixels vertical, 64 horizontal) orientation - the orientation shown in the photo above.
 When experimenting with the U8G2 examples, you can simply un-comment a line that seems right and leave the default `R0`.
 But later, in globals.h, you need to use `R1`.

 * Run the example.
 If it works - great!
 If not, look again for an another appropriate line, or check online.
 Often, reviews from other buyers will mention what worked for them with U8G2.
 More than one may work, but the display might look better with certain choices, or the effect of a call to setContrast() (see below) may be different.
 * Copy the correct constructor to globals.h in the indicated spot, being sure to leave the name as `display` and to keep the `U8G2_R1`.
 If you've chosen an I2C interface display, only the driver and vendor will change.